 The Department of Veterans Affairs (VA) Office of Rural Health (ORH) also supports an evidence-based rural promising practice using social workers, nurses, psychologists, or chaplains in a group setting and offers this ACP program by telehealth technology, noting that “health care providers often cannot and do not address ACP and advance directives during traditional medical appointments because of time constraints and lack of ACP expertise.”

-In a recent statement that advocates said could also benefit rural populations, the Coalition to Transform Advanced Care suggested several policy changes to expand the ACP reimbursement policy that includes only nurse practitioners, physician assistants, and physicians to also include social workers and nurses who can also efficiently and effectively facilitate the steps of ACP.
+In a recent statement that advocates said could also benefit rural populations, the Coalition to Transform Advanced Care suggested several policy changes (no longer available online) to expand the ACP reimbursement policy that includes only nurse practitioners, physician assistants, and physicians to also include social workers and nurses who can also efficiently and effectively facilitate the steps of ACP.

 In addition to expanding the field of healthcare professionals assisting with ACP, the academic literature supporting the effectiveness of non-healthcare professionals offering ACP education to the general population is growing.
 A very recent journal article describes the success of a quality improvement project completed by academic nursing professionals in South Dakota who led a coalition that included 20 different professions and used the evidence-based ACP program Respecting Choices®.